F for Fake: Background

 In the time between the shooting of Reichenbach's documentary and the finishing of Welles's, it became known that Irving had perpetrated a hoax of his own, namely a fabricated "authorized biography" of Howard Hughes (the hoax was later fictionalized in The Hoax).
 This discovery prompted the shooting of still more footage, which then got woven into F for Fake.
 Interweaving the narratives even more, there are several pieces of footage in the film showing Welles at a party with De Hory, and, at one point, De Hory even signs a painting with a forgery of Welles's signature.
 Some of Hughes's career is outlined in the form of a parody of the "News on the March" sequence in Citizen Kane.
 Welles also draws parallels between the De Hory and Irving hoaxes and his own brush with early notoriety by including a recreation of part of his 1938 War of the Worlds radio drama, which had simulated a newscast about a Martian invasion and sparked panic among some listeners.

 The story about Kodar, her grandfather, and Picasso and some forger paintings that the grandfather supposedly made is presented at the end of the film before Welles reminds the viewer that he only promised to tell the truth for an hour, and that "for the last 17 minutes, I've been lying my head off."
 In the commentary to the Criterion Collection DVD release of F for Fake, Kodar claims the idea for this segment as her own.
-She also claims credit for the movie's opening sequence, which consists of shots of a miniskirt-clad Kodar walking down streets while rubbernecking male admirers (unaware that they are being filmed) stop and openly stare.
+She also claims credit for the movie's opening sequence, which consists of shots of a minidress-clad Kodar walking down streets while rubbernecking male admirers (unaware that they are being filmed) stop and openly stare.
 This sequence is described by Kodar as inspired by her feminism; in his narration, Welles claims the footage was originally shot for an unrelated production.